 The Owner of a Qualified Project which is allocated State Tax Credits will submit, at the time of filing the tax return with the Oklahoma Tax Commission, an Eligibility Statement from the Oklahoma Housing Finance Agency.
 This statement will be issued and provided to the Owner along with the 8609s for the project after all final cost certifications and accountant reports have been submitted to OHFA and OHFA has performed a final underwriting to ensure the final amount of credits the project is eligible to receive.

-State Tax Credits will be available for both new construction and acquisition/rehabilitation activities.
+State Tax Credits will be available only for 4% applications.
+Applications will be accepted for both new construction and acquisition/rehabilitation activities.
 For Funding Period One, $4 million of the State Tax Credits will be available to those Applicants applying for 4% Credits and Bond Financing only. $3,000,000 (or 75%) of the State Tax Credits will be set aside for new construction activities and $1,000,000 (or 25%) will be set aside for acquisition/rehabilitation activities.
 In the event there is a balance remaining in either set-aside, the balance will be transferred to a General Pool category.
 State Tax Credits in General Pool will be reserved until the amount of State Tax Credits remaining is less than all Applications.
-Any State Tax Credits Remaining after Funding Period One will be available to 4% and 9% Applications in Funding Period Two, with priority going to 4% Applications.
+Any General Pool State Tax Credits Remaining after Funding Period One will be available to 4% Applications in Funding Period Two, and will be awarded in accordance with the preference system outlined below.

+Any Development that receives an award of State Tax Credits must dedicate 5% of the proposed units to individuals earning at or below 30% of the Area Median Income (AMI).

 The maximum amount of State Tax Credits that will be awarded to any general partners/managing members, Developers, and principals of each is $2,000,000 annually.
 During the Application process, the amount of the Tax Credits requested cannot be increased after the Application has been submitted to OHFA.
 After underwriting, the amount of Credits may be reduced.
 Credits also may be reduced at Carryover and/or final if the underwriting supports a lower amount.